Skip to main content

 The Regret

-Why I Sold All Three
+Why I Donated All Three

-The part I can't explain away: I sold all three pairs.
+The part I can't explain away: I donated all three pairs.
 At the time, $20 sneakers felt disposable — and they were, until they weren't.
 Onitsuka Tigers have gotten significantly more expensive since then.
 Looking at current prices, those Serranos at $20 each feel like a different era.
 I should have kept at least one pair.
 The black especially.
 That one I genuinely miss.

 The black colorway in particular aged well — understated enough to work with almost anything, and the one I regret moving most.